Princess Charlotte Steals The Show At Charity Event, Sticks Her Tongue Out At Crowd As Duchess Kate Scrambles

 People shares that Kate Middleton, Prince William, Prince George, and Princess Charlotte were attending a charity sailing race on Thursday when the buzzworthy moment took place.
 The family was joined by Kate’s parents, Mike and Carole Middleton, while it seems that Prince Louis probably stayed home with the family’s nanny.

-The cheeky moment from the 4-year-old princess came as the family was near windows overlooking the event and they were starting to walk down the stairs.
+The cheeky moment from the 4-year-old princess came as the family was near windows overlooking the event, and they were starting to walk down the stairs.
 As cameras took in every second, Princess Charlotte was urged to wave out the window to those watching.
 Rather than going the prim and proper route, she stuck out her tongue.

-Duchess Kate immediately intervened and some photographs caught her initially looking rather stern.
+Duchess Kate immediately intervened, and some photographs caught her initially looking rather stern.
 However, in the short video clip showing the full “incident,” it would seem that Kate got a good laugh out of her daughter’s spirited moment.

 Fans of the royals know that this is hardly the first time that the pint-sized princess has shown off this side of her personality.
-As The Inquisitr previously shared, last summer Charlotte seemed to warn off journalists as the family headed toward a post-christening tea for her little brother, Prince Louis.
+As The Inquisitr previously shared, last summer, Charlotte seemed to warn off journalists as the family headed toward a post-christening tea for her little brother, Prince Louis.

 Hilarious moment Princess Charlotte sticks her tongue out to the crowd at The King's Cup regatta, leaving them in hysterics!#PrincessCharlotte #DuchessOfCambridge #Royals pic.twitter.com/b4H697mavS